mrkkrp/lpnes/README.md

 There is [this repository on GitHub](https://github.com/dragonwasrobot/learn-prolog-now-exercises).
 Initially I thought that it's a good collection of solutions.
-Then I actually read them and concluded that programming skill of the author is insufficient.
+Then I actually read them and concluded that programming skill of the author was insufficient.
 I opened [an issue](https://github.com/dragonwasrobot/learn-prolog-now-exercises/issues/4) to point out that his solutions have flaws.
-It was ignored.
+The author admitted that those solutions are old and 'should be treated with proper caution'.

 ## License